Cpu0 ELF linker

 -3: -3 right justif.

-The “Overflow exception is printed twice meaning the ISR() of debug.cpp is called twice from ch4_1_2.cpp.
-The printed “taskInterrupt(001)” and “taskInterrupt(011)” just are trace message from cpu0.v code.
+The message “Overflow exception is printed twice” means the ISR() in debug.cpp is called twice from ch4_1_2.cpp.

 Dynamic linker